-Achievements in General Research Fund, Early Career Scheme and Humanities and Social Sciences Prestigious Fellowship Scheme (2017/2018) MoreClose
+Achievements in General Research Fund, Early Career Scheme, and Humanities and Social Sciences Prestigious Fellowship Scheme (2019/20 Exercise) MoreClose

-The list of successful GRF, ECS and HSSPFS projects are listed below:
+The list of successful GRF, ECS, and HSSPFS projects are as follows:

 Dr Margaret Lo